xtuml/mc/doc/notes/10039_creation_poly_int.md

 Recently, the idiom for editing and maintaining polymorphic events in BridgePoint for MASL changed from a purely name based approach to being maintained automatically by the model (see [[2.3]](#2.4) and [[2.4]](#2.4)).
-Because of this change, a regression occurred where models that include creation events in supertype classes.
+Because of this change, a regression occurred against models that include creation events in supertype classes.

 In both xtUML and MASL idioms of state machines, creation events must be